mdekstrand/cs533-web/week3/index.md

-# 🚧 Week 3 — Presentation (9/6–10)
+# Week 3 — Presentation (9/6–10)

-:::{draft}
+:::{note}
-This content is still in draft state and has not yet been finalized.
+This content is ready for you to watch and read, and everything is final with one exception:
-Do not depend on it as the final requirements for this week.
+I am going to re-record {video}`week3:charts-ground-up` before the weekend.
+The new video will probably be a little shorter, but will contain some additional material.
 :::

 These are the learning outcomes for this week: